psu-epl/psu-epl.github.com/doc/equip/shop/rotaryTool/index.md

 ## How to Get Help
 TODO: Include a list of which documents, websites, people, or mailing lists should be consulted in case of problems.

+**In the case of equipment failure or operation concerns, turn off the rotary tool, remove or unplug the power source for the rotary tool, and communicate with an EPL manager immediately.**

 # Using this Machine
 These sections describe the standard usage and common pitfalls.

+- **IMPORTANT:** Always start by making sure your hair or jewelry will not get caught in the tool.
+Next, be sure to equip the proper safety gear including: Safety Glasses, Dust Mask (if applicable), and Gloves (if cutting fiberous material or metals)

 ## Choosing a Cutting Head
 There are a lot of available attachments for these tools.